hannahro15/Theme-park-reviews-site/README.md

 | As a user I expect the website to be responsive on a range of screen sizes so I am view it on different devices. | Yes |
 | As a user all social links work in the footer. | Yes |

+## Browser Testing

+Everything is looking and showing as expected in different browsers.
+I have mainly been working in Google Chrome but have looked in Safari and everything there looks as expected.

 # Credits and Acknowledgements

 ## Credits